 At UFV, students in psychology are represented by the Student Psychology Association (SPA).The SPA holds a variety of activities to support students in the psychology program or individuals who are interested in learning about what psychology has to offer.

-The Psychology Resource room is open to all students interested in psychology.
-In the Psychology Resource room, you will find resources for a variety of activities that students may be interested in.
-The resource room contains hundreds of articles from psychology journals, and a broad selection of books related to many areas of psychology that cannot be found in the UFV Library.
+The Psychology Research and Study Space (PRASS) is open to all students interested in psychology.
+In the PRASS, you will find resources for a variety of activities that students may be interested in.
+The study space contains hundreds of articles from psychology journals, and a broad selection of books related to many areas of psychology that cannot be found in the UFV Library.

 View UFV's current guidelines for writing in APA style.
 APA is the accepted standard for academic journals and psychology papers written at UFV.